nobiot/emacsql-sqlite.exe/README.md

 1. Install `msys2` as instructed on its [official website](https://www.msys2.org/)
 2. Within `msys2`, install `gcc` (via command `pacman -S`; the instruction on the webiste)
-3. Add `msys2`'s bin directory to the environmental variable
-4. On Emacs, install `emacsql-sqlite` package and start Org-roam (v2) Emacs starts compiling the executable automatically
+3. On Emacs, install `emacsql-sqlite` package and start Org-roam (v2) Emacs starts compiling the executable automatically

 Refer to the following only as your last resort when you really struggle to build the executable on your own.